Purdue-CS193/lab-1-JunpeiMa/index.md

+# Gloria's First CS193 Lab
+- The instructors are pretty humorous.
+- It's pretty chill in general

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.